hashicorp/packer/website/source/docs/builders/azure-setup.html.md

 The device login flow asks that you open a web browser, navigate to <http://aka.ms/devicelogin>, and input the supplied code.
 This authorizes the Packer for Azure application to act on your behalf.
 An OAuth token will be created, and stored in the user's home directory (~/.azure/packer/oauth-TenantID.json).
 This token is used if the token file exists, and it is refreshed as necessary.
 The token file prevents the need to continually execute the device login flow.
+Packer will ask for two device login auth, one for service management endpoint and another for accessing temp keyvault secrets that it creates.

 ## Install the Azure CLI